emc-mongoose/mongoose/doc/development/process.md

 2. Output files containing the metrics
 3. API

+## 2.2.
+Numbers

 Mongoose uses the [semantic versioning](http://semver.org/).
 This means that the ***X.Y.Z*** version notation is used:

 * ***X***<br/>
     Major version number.
 Points to significant design and interfaces change.
-The backward compatibility is not guaranteed.
+The *backward compatibility* is **not guaranteed**.
 * ***Y***<br/>
     Minor version number.
 The *backward compatibility* is guaranteed.
 * ***Z***<br/>